caeasterday/TrendsMarketplace/README.md

 A detailed walk-through of our use of TIBCO for analyzing streaming data from the Mercedes Motorsports team can be found here: https://youtu.be/7Snkc7kl2p8.
 The video details:

 - the setup process for TIBCO Streaming,
-- steps for loading streaming data
+- steps for loading streaming data,
 - instructions for preparing and tailoring visualizations

 ## Concluding Remarks